AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/get-data-view-data/quick-start-get-data-view-data.md

 #### Index type
 Though `DateTime` is the most common index type for stream data, data views can target data of other index types, as noted in [Define a Data View](xref:DataViewsQuickStartDefine).

-For `DateTime` indexed data views, index values should use ISO 8601 format and can be in either UTC or local time with an offset specified.
-Data retrieved using the [Data API](xref:DataViewsDataAPI) will be returned in UTC.
-Interval timespan values should be formatted using the standard timespan format, ie., d.hh:mm:ss.fffffff.
+For `DateTime` indexed data views, use the ISO 8601 format as the index value.
+Format interval timespan values using the standard timespan format.
+For example, d.hh:mm:ss.fffffff.
+Use either UTC or local time with an offset specified.
+Data retrieved using the [Data API](xref:DataViewsDataAPI) returns in UTC.

 #### Index range
 Three parameters control the range and granularity of data returned: